CP1404/Practicals/prac_02/README.md

 Write a Python script to create the text file, of course!

 Now write a program, `convert_temps.py` , that uses the functions you made to convert temperatures.
-Read the values in `temps_input.txt` as Fahrenheit values and write the converted Celsius values to `temps_output.txt` .
+Read the values in `temps_input.txt` as Fahrenheit values and write the converted Celsius values to `temps_output.txt`.
-(Note: you could just change the function call to convert C->F instead of F->C.)

 Example, if your file `temps_input.txt` contained: